MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-scheduled-synchronization-using-the-synchronization-job-queue-entries.md

 ms.search.keywords: 'sales, crm, integration, sync, synchronize'
 ---

-# Scheduling a Synchronisation between Business Central and Dataverse
+# <a name="scheduling-a-synchronization-between-business-central-and-dataverse"></a>Scheduling a Synchronisation between Business Central and Dataverse

 You can synchronise [!INCLUDE[prod_short](includes/prod_short.md)] with [!INCLUDE[cds_long_md](includes/cds_long_md.md)] on scheduled intervals by setting up jobs in the job queue.
 The synchronisation jobs synchronise data in [!INCLUDE[prod_short](includes/prod_short.md)] records and [!INCLUDE[cds_long_md](includes/cds_long_md.md)] records that are coupled.
 For records that are not already coupled, depending on the synchronisation direction and rules, the synchronisation jobs can create and couple new records in the destination system.